DarienBrito/KORGEasyMap/README.md

 # KORGEasyMap
 A wrapper for the KORGMapper SuperCollider classes by Adam Jurazek

+a) Download the forked KORGMapper classes from my repository.
+It already contains my addition.

+or

+b)

-1) First download the KORGMapper classes from:
+1) First download the KORGMapper classes from: https://github.com/Endut/KORGNanoKontrol

-https://github.com/Endut/KORGNanoKontrol

 2) Download the KORGEasyMap file from this repository

-3) How to use the wrapper:
+So...
+How to use the wrapper:

 ``` js
 (